 There isn’t a grocery store or a doctor in Inverie.
 To get to those requires a trip by ferry.
 But Gray can depend on a hundred other souls when the cupboard gets low.
 “It’s ironic, though, isn’t it?” she said.
 “Here I was drawn to the isolation, and I end up getting a stronger community than I would have had in the city.”

-THE CENTER OF Inverie, both physically and metaphorically, is the Old Forge pub.
+The center of Inverie, both physically and metaphorically, is the Old Forge pub.
 J.P.
-Robinet recently bought the place, having first come to Inverie on a stalking holiday, as a hunting trip is called in these parts.
+Robinet bought the place, having first come to Inverie on a stalking holiday, as a hunting trip is called in these parts.
 Determined to maintain the pub’s reputation for sociability, he turns off the Wi-Fi every night.
 “I want people to talk to each other,” he says.
 And talk they do.
 I spent the early part of my dinner gazing out at the bay, but soon conversation was unavoidable.
 Locals, for whom the pub is the source of all social life, mixed with a few visitors.
 They drank pints, laughed loudly, and shared plates of fish and chips and steamed mussels.

 A pair in their 60s, a couple of self-proclaimed Munro-baggers (adorable Scottishism No. 3: Munro-bagger = hiker who likes to knock mountains off his/her list), struck up a conversation from the table next to me.
 “We’ve been coming since 1983,” said Peter.
 They asked what I was doing there, and, with more than a little embarrassment, I recounted what had happened.
 They laughed but didn’t make fun of me.
 Instead, they urged me to try one of the pub’s dozen or so scotches.
 I asked for guidance, and Peter suggested Talisker, made on the nearby Isle of Skye.